mindspore-ai/docs/tutorials/source_en/advanced_use/visualization_tutorials.md

 Figure 10: Model list

-Figure 10 shows all model information.
+Figure 10 shows all model information in groups.
 You can sort the model information in ascending or descending order by specified column.

 ### Dataset Graph Visualization